-- You’ll definitely want to use whole grain spaghetti too.
-If you are not gluten free I suggest Delallo brand organic spaghetti.
-For gluten-free I suggest Ancient Harvest Quinoa Spaghetti.
+QUICK TIP #2: You’ll definitely want to use whole grain spaghetti too.
+If you are not gluten free I suggest whole grain, brown rice Jovial pasta.

-- You also need a good marinara sauce.
-If you have the time and inclination, you can always make your own (click HERE for a good basic marinara sauce recipe), but I usually just use Rao’s Marinara, which is seriously good stuff.
+QUICK TIP #3: You also need a good marinara sauce.
+If you have the time and inclination, you can always make your own (click here for our Cherry Tomato pasta sauce recipe), but I usually just use Rao’s Marinara, which is seriously good stuff.

 And finally, if you serve your spaghetti pie with a simple side green salad (try dressing it with this Dairy-Free Creamy Italian Dressing), you’ll have an easy and delicious go-to weeknight meal the whole family will love!

 Our Spaghetti Pie with Spagetti Squash recipe incorporates lots of spaghetti squash and is meat and dairy free.